 Academic IELTS Exam

-Academic IELTS exam is required for those students who wish to take admission in undergraduate courses or post graduate courses in the countries where these exams are recognized.
-The purpose of the Academic IELTS exam is to test the student’s ability to understand and use the complex academic English language.
+Academic module of IELTS is required for those students who wish to take admission in undergraduate courses or post graduate courses in the countries where these exams are recognized.
+The purpose of this exam is to test the student’s ability to understand and use the complex academic English language.
 This is mandatory as the medium of instruction in the universities in these countries is English.

 General Training IELTS Exam

 Therefore it depends on the course of study that students plan to take.
-They can choose to sit for either the Academic IELTS test or the General Training IELTS test.
+They can choose to sit for either the Academic or the General Training test.
 This choice is to be made at the time of registration for the exam.

 The listening test is the first sub test to start on the day of the exam.
 In this sub test a cassette is played for 30 minutes and the students have to answer the questions based on what they hear from the cassette.
 The students have to answer while they are listening to the cassette.
 There are four sub sections in the listening test with increasing order of difficulty.
 Forty questions are there in the listening test.

 After the reading test is the writing test.
-This sub test is also different for candidates appearing in academic IELTS exam and general training IELTS exam respectively.
+This sub test is also different for candidates appearing in academic and general training modules respectively.
 This test is also for 60 minutes and consists of two writing tasks.
 The two writing tasks are different in the sense that they require different writing styles.

 After the writing test is spoken-English test which is common in pattern for both the modules.
 In this test the examiner first interviews the candidate followed by the speaking test where the candidate has to speak on a topic for 2 to 3 minutes.
 The examiner gives the topic.
 After the candidate has spoken, the examiner discusses the topic on which the candidate has spoken.
 It is a two-way discussion to test your ability to think and to speak in English.
 This test generally lasts for 10 -15 minutes.